lovehifi/lmsraudio/README.md

 >
 Flash the IMG file to the SD card.
 >
-On your computer, open a browser and go to http://lyriano.local/ to control it.
+On your computer, open a browser and go to http://lyriano.local:9000/ or http://lyriano.local/ to control it.
 >
-On your phone, open a browser and enter the device’s IP address to access the same web interface.
+On your phone, open a browser and enter the device’s web IP address:9000 to access the same web interface.
 >
 >
 >